-Rationale for Attitude Data Messages (Informative)
+Rationale FOR THIS STANDARD (Informative)

 Overview

 This annex presents the rationale behind the design of each message.
 It may help the application engineer to select a suitable message.
 Corrections and/or additions to these requirements are expected during future updates.